-Join Diana Weynand for an in-depth discussion in this video Retiming to lengthen or shorten music and clips, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Retiming to lengthen or shorten music and clips, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - Some say timing is everything,…and if you've ever edited the perfect clip…to cover a segment of narration…only to discover it's not long enough to cover it,…I'm sure you'd agree.…But, don't fret and don't go looking for a different clip.…Not just yet.…Trust your instincts and then simply…change the speed of the clip.…This technique may not always work,…but it's always worth a try.…In the project library, let's open the "Retiming" project.…